quicwg/base-drafts/draft-ietf-quic-http.md

 or more PUSH_PROMISE frames (see {{frame-push-promise}}) that carry the request headers, then included with the push stream which ultimately fulfills those promises.
-When the same Push ID is promised on multiple request streams, the decompressed request header set MUST contain the same set of fields in the same order, and in each field both the name and value MUST be byte-for-byte matches.
+When the same Push ID is promised on multiple request streams, the decompressed request header sets MUST contain the same fields in the same order, and both the name and the value in each field MUST be exact matches.

 Server push is only enabled on a connection when a client sends a MAX_PUSH_ID